castorini/anserini/docs/regressions/regressions-dl21-passage-augmented-d2q-t5.md

 **Models**: BM25 with doc2query-T5 expansions on augmented passages

-This page describes document expansion experiments (with doc2query-T5), integrated into Anserini's regression testing framework, on the [TREC 2021 Deep Learning Track passage ranking task](https://trec.nist.gov/data/deep2021.html) using the _augmented version_ of the MS MARCO V2 Passage Corpus.
+This page describes document expansion experiments (with doc2query-T5), integrated into Anserini's regression testing framework, on the [TREC 2021 Deep Learning Track passage ranking task](https://trec.nist.gov/data/deep2021.html) using the _augmented version_ of the MS MARCO V2 passage corpus.
-For additional instructions on working with the MS MARCO V2 Passage Corpus, refer to [this page](../../docs/experiments-msmarco-v2.md).
+For additional instructions on working with the MS MARCO V2 passage corpus, refer to [this page](../../docs/experiments-msmarco-v2.md).

 Note that the NIST relevance judgments provide far more relevant passages per topic, unlike the "sparse" judgments provided by Microsoft (these are sometimes called "dense" judgments to emphasize this contrast).